Ebenezer Denny: Northwest Indian War

 Denny rejoined the army as a lieutenant in the First American Regiment in August 1784, and was active in the Northwest Indian War.
 He participated in the 1790 Harmar Campaign and served as aide-de-camp to Major-General Arthur St. Clair at St. Clair's Defeat.
 Denny kept a journal, which is considered an important primary document of the two campaigns.
 Following the battle, Lt.
 Denny wrote that the native nations were "an enemy brought up from infancy to war, and perhaps superior to an equal number of the best men that could be taken against them."
 He travelled to Philadelphia to deliver the official report of the loss to Secretary of War Henry Knox and President George Washington.

 While in Philadelphia, Denny described encountering friends who "view me as escaped from the dead— astonishment takes place of pleasure; and having in some degree got over those feelings myself, am considered as little better than one of the savages."
 He also met General Harmar while there, and received a commission as a captain.
 He resigned his commission on 1 May 1792.

 In March 1794, Denny was again appointed as captain, this time of the Allegheny County militia.

 Denny also compiled a dictionary of Delaware and Shawnee words.
 He was promoted to captain on December 29, 1789 and resigned from the U.S. Army in May 1792.
-Later, Denny was commissioned a major in the Pennsylvania, Militia.
-Following a mission to report on the condition of Fort Le Boeuf in 1794, Major Denny resigned his commission and settled near Pittsburgh.
+Later, Denny was commissioned a major in the Pennsylvania Militia.
+In June 1794, he was sent with Andrew Ellicott to refurbish Fort Franklin in Venango County, Pennsylvania.
+He was then in command of a small detachment assigned to protect construction workers who were laying out a town near the site of Fort Presque Isle.
+In 1794, Major Denny resigned his commission and settled near Pittsburgh.